jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dd5
+id: 5ddb965c65d27e1512d44dd6
-title: Part 62
+title: Part 63
 challengeType: 0
-dashedName: part-62
+dashedName: part-63
 ---

 # --description--

-Add the `calorieInput` element to the element with the `id` of `entries` by using the `appendChild()` method.
+Next we need a way to reset the form back to its original state.
+To do this, we specify what to do when the user clicks the "Clear" button.

-The Add Entry functionality is now finished.
-You can test it by clicking the "Add Entry" button, entering in food names and their calories, and then clicking the "Calculate" button.
+Get a reference to the `document` element with the `id` of `clear` and set its `onclick` property to equal to an empty function, `function(){}`.

 # --hints--